GCoiffier/moving_frames_parametrization/README.md

 Inputs of both versions of the algorithm consist in a triangular mesh, given either as a `.obj`, `.mesh` or `.geogram_ascii` file.
 Outputs consist in a subfolder in the `output` directory, containing :
 - an `.obj` file with uv-coordinates and additionnal fields for cone and seam positions

+- a `.csv` file containing a summary of the result's distortion as well as various infos (like execution time or number of singularities).
+Distortion measures used in the paper are `authalic` and `stretch_mean`.
+Distortion meaning can be found in the documentation of mouette : https://gcoiffier.github.io/mouette/Algorithms/Parametrization/00_distortion/

 - if the `--debug-output` option is used, additionnal files to visualize different quantities on the mesh (in form of `.obj` and `.geogram_ascii` files).
 To read the `.geogram_ascii` files, use the Graphite software : https://github.com/BrunoLevy/GraphiteThree

 - if the `--visu-output` option is used, additionnal `.obj` files for visualization of singularity cones and seams, to be imported in your favorite rendering software.

 ## Vertex based algorithm